Lindian Village is a luxury holiday resort on Rhodes, Greece.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Over recent years Greece has taken a lot of stick about the way it has managed its economy.
-For all the shortcomings regarding macroeconomic management, Greeks certainly know how to be outstanding hosts and make their guests feel welcome, as I discovered at Lindian Village resort and spa.
+Over recent years Greece has taken a lot of stick for the way it has managed its economy.
+Despite all the shortcomings regarding macroeconomic management, Greeks certainly know how to be outstanding hosts and make their guests feel welcome, as I discovered at Lindian Village resort and spa.

 I, on the other hand, was departing Rhodes reluctantly and only because my vacation was at an end, having experienced nothing of the economic crisis other than anecdotes.

 The 5-star Lindian Village is located at Lardos Beach, outside the town of Lindos, and is one of those places where you can retreat from the world.
 Most guests come for a lazy, sun-kissed break to recharge their batteries or a spot of romance.

 Some come here to marry on the flower-rich island in the middle of the babbling man-made brook that runs through the resort.
 I, on the other hand, had brought my mother away as a way of saying thanks for all of the things she’s done for me over the years.